goblin-laboratory/reactjs-player/README.md

 | `setPlaybackRate` | `Number`    |             |
 | `getPlaybackRate` | `Number`    |             |
 | `isPiP`           | `Bool`      |             |

+> Warning: forwardRef render functions do not support propTypes or defaultProps.
+Did you accidentally pass a React component

 ### GrindPlayer